itertius/Cansat2025/README.md

-# Cansat 2025 - Sky's Rift Team
+# Module Testing Software - Sky's Rift Team

 A specialized Module Testing Software System for Cansat using ESP32/Arduino Nano, designed to ensure reliable testing and validation of various Cansat components.
 The system implements comprehensive testing procedures with safety features and detailed logging capabilities.